Seriously Good Chili Powder

 Homemade chili powder

-There’s three simple steps for preparing the dried chiles for your own chili powder.
+There are three simple steps for preparing the dried chiles for your chili powder.

 Cut the stem and remove the seeds.
 The seeds can be bitter, so get rid of them.
 Use a pair of kitchen scissors to cut the stem away and then shake or scrape the seeds from the inside of each pepper.

-Tip: If you have sensitive skin, wear gloves to prevent the oils from getting on your hands.
-Also, be careful not to touch your eyes during or after working with peppers (ouch!)
+If you have sensitive skin, wear gloves to prevent the oils from getting on your hands.
+Also, be careful not to touch your eyes while working with peppers (ouch!)

-Cut each cleaned pepper into small pieces then add to a dry skillet over medium heat.
-Toast them in the pan until fragrant; about 5 minutes.
+Cut each cleaned pepper into small pieces, then add them to a dry skillet over medium heat and toast until fragrant.
 This is my favorite part, the kitchen smells incredible!

 Finally, grind them.
 Add the toasted chile peppers to your blender and blend until finely ground.
-Don’t open the lid immediately, though.
-Let the dust settle for about a minute after grinding.
+Wait to open the lid, though.
+Let the dust settle for about a minute after blending.
 You don’t want a cloud of ground chiles in your face.

-In our recipe, we add garlic powder, ground cumin, oregano, and hot smoked paprika.
-Add everything to a spice jar, shake it up, and store in a dark pantry up to 6 months.
+Now, it’s time to add spices to make the chili powder sing.
+We add garlic powder, ground cumin, oregano, and smoked paprika.
+Add everything to a spice jar, shake it up, and store it in a dark pantry for up to six months.

 You can play around with other spices if you like.
 Onion powder, a little heat from cayenne pepper, or sweet paprika are great options.